Why choose dynamic leg supports over angle-adjustable leg supports?

 The knee flexion / extension

-Several manufacturers try to solve the mechanical challenge at the knee joint by compensating at different areas which has led to a design of a new leg support called a compensatory (CMP) leg support.
+Some manufacturers attempt to solve these mechanical challenges at the knee by compensating elsewhere in the system.
+This has led to the development of so-called compensatory (CMP) leg supports.

 Example of CMP leg support as used in (2)